ntclark/PostScript/PostScriptInterpreter/Readme.md

 significantly complex, step of creating a PDF file, and then use some other tool, like pdfium, to display it.
 I've worked with pdfium hosting
 PDF documents in a series of web pages using the MSHTML, or WebView tool.
 Though powerful, it is by no means trivial.

-With this PS Interpreter as an embeddable COM object it is very easy to render the output of a Postscript printer ('.ps files) in any windows application you may be developing.
+With this PS Interpreter as an embeddable COM object it is very easy to render a Postscript printer language file ('.ps files) in any windows application you may be developing.
 All you need is a device context to point the rendering to.
 And, *that* could be one from a physical printer for that matter.